klevu/jsv2-early-adopters/modules/mobile-sliding-filter/landing/README.md

 ## Template Modifications

-Add the template for rendering sliding filter for related results, so edit the corresponding `landing-results.tpl` to add sliding filter renderer template.
+Add the template for rendering sliding filter for related results.
+Edit the corresponding `landing-results.tpl` to add sliding filter renderer template.

 ```html
 ...